Top Reasons You Should Visit Morocco’s Atlas Mountains at Least Once in Your Lifetime

 Natural Feature, Hiking Trail

 At 4,167m (13,671ft), Mount Toubkal towers over the region’s other peaks.
-The best time to trek the Atlas Mountains is in the spring or autumn.
-Hikers should allow two days to complete the challenging ascent.
+The best time to trek the Atlas Mountains is in the spring or autumn, allowing two days to complete this challenging ascent.
 Mule trails lead to a mountain refuge, providing a much-needed break where you can start to acclimatise to the altitude.
 From here, you can make your summit attempt.
 Needless to say, the views from the top are spectacular.

 Learn about Berber culture and hospitality